JupyterPER/SageMathAINotebooks/README.md

 * **Built in Import/Export**:

   * Convert between Jupyter Notebooks (`.ipynb`) and SageMath AI Notebooks (`.html`).
-  * Works with standardized human‑readable `.txt` notebook files (useful for conversions, backup, or AI chatbot interactions).
+  * Works also with standardized human‑readable `.txt` notebook files (useful for further processing, backups, or as attachments for AI chatbot interactions).
-  * Automatic backup of the current notebook.

 * **Editable, dynamically rendered Markdown cells** with **LaTeX** and **HTML** support.